leothesen/wheel-of-life/.github/pull_request_template.md

 - [ ] 🧪 I have added tests that prove my fix is effective or that my feature works
 - [ ] 🛂 New and existing unit tests pass locally with my changes
 - [ ] 👭 Any dependent changes have been merged and published in downstream modules
-- [ ] 📃 I have updated documentation in either the README.md or Notion
+- [ ] 📃 I have updated documentation in either the README.md